 So, how do electric cars work, and especially, why can’t electric cars charge themselves while driving?

-Simply because the technology isn’t there yet!
+Simply because the technology isn’t there yet, but with the advancing of technology we may overcome those issues in the future!
 The best things we can do so far are to recover some energy while braking and extend the electric car’s range by adding solar panels on its roof.

 Electric cars have made such a positive impact in the modern world.
-They are simply the best option for saving on gas money while still experiencing the best performance.
+Since they don’t have an engine and they don’t use gas and don’t use engine oil, they are simply the best option for saving on gas money while still experiencing the best performance.

 Better yet, since these do not produce any CO2 emissions into the environment, they promote sustainable development.
 And since research on self-charging cars is underway, we can hopefully expect more advancements to be made in this field.